 About Brunei, we found that gay activity is legally punishable with can result in one’s end of life.
 In Malaysia, all-male gay activity results in a penalty, but for women, it’s officially not illegal.
 Here are some not-so-fun facts:

 72 jurisdictions still criminalize private, consensual, (male) gay ടexual activity.

 11 jurisdictions have the life-ending penalty for gay ടexual activity.

 44 jurisdictions criminalize private, consensual ടexual activity between women specifically.

 15 jurisdictions criminalize the gender identity and/or expression of transgender people.

 Source: Human Dignity Trust

 Does this mean you should automatically boycott these countries?
 We don’t believe so.
 We will never encourage you to risk your safety, but we personally have traveled to some of these jurisdictions, and we want to say this: a boycott will only hurt the local LGBT community in these jurisdictions.
 That said, we also want to share some happier numbers with you.

-15 countries + 34 jurisdictions worldwide have authorized civil unions or unregistered cohabitation for same-sex couples as an alternative to marriage.
+15 countries + 34 jurisdictions worldwide have authorized civil unions or unregistered cohabitation for gay couples as an alternative to marriage.

 23 countries have gender identity/expressions legislation.